-Beccehamian Rugby Football Club was formed in 1933 by former pupils of Beckenham County School for boys (later Beckenham and Penge Grammar School for Boys) and was originally called Old Beccehamian Rugby Football Club.
+Old Beccehamian Rugby Football Club was formed on 18th July 1933 by former pupils including Chris Fitzpatrick of Beckenham Grammar School for boys, later Beckenham and Penge Grammar School for Boys.
 In common with all 'Old Boys' clubs membership was originally restricted to former pupils of the school and 2-3 teams were run regularly until play stopped due to the Second World War.

 After the war the club expanded and began to field 3-4 teams a week, playing most of the home games at Langley Park school in Beckenham.
 The club began to accept playing members who had not attended the school however to begin with they were not allowed to play for the first XV.
 However from around 1960 all members were eligible to play in the first team.

 In the early 1960's the school moved to a new building and became Langley Park Boys School and the club still maintains close ties with the school.
 Our president Clive Putner was a pupil and later a master before retiring.
 The current headmaster is also Vice President of the club.

 Further development of the club was soon hampered by not having a permanent ground and in particular no clubhouse and bar.
 Members would meet up in local pubs, the West Wickham Home Guard Club becoming the place for after game entertainment on a Saturday evening.
 In 1960, with financial support from the RFU and Middlesex County RFU the club built its first club house and bar in West Wickham, playing games down the hill at Sparrow's Den where the changing rooms were shared with two soccer teams and often by the newly formed Shirley Wanderers.
 After matches, members would have a steep climb up Corkscrew Hill to get to the club.